tsukinoinaba/MochiFeed/README.md

 You will be prompted to choose which videos you want to download.
 Video downloads are done using yt-dlp with the default settings.

-## Planned Features

-### High Priority
-* Retain the list of videos from the previous sync, so that the program does not "forget" everything if the newest video was deleted
-* Ignore videos with a length of NA, as they have been deleted
-* Ignore premieres and scheduled live streams
-* A function to print out the usage guide
-* Have a function to list out all channels subscribed to

-### Medium Priority
-* Add more options to what the user can do after syncing
-    * Bookmark videos for later
-    * Stream to watch a video immediately
-    * Download audio only
-    * Download with custom settings (by passing yt-dlp flags)
-* Store the list of new videos, so that it can be reopened later between feed updates
-* A function to retry downloads that failed
-* Make it possible to pass a file containing a list of channel tags to the subscribe function

-### Low Priority
-* Prettify output (e.g. progress counter, colours, formatting)
-* Use selection menu for unsubscribing, similar to the one for downloading videos
-* Enable other ways to make selection, following yay (e.g. 1-3, ^4)

-### Code Optimisations
-* Store data in SQLite instead of text files
-* Proper method to store concurrent curl output, instead of creating a temporary file per channel
-* Scrape channel page instead of RSS feed to extract video duration more efficiently

 *Bunnies are preparing, please wait warmly~*